Do you want to know what foods Czech families eat at Christmas? Which customs are associated with the Christmas Eve

 Czech Christmas Customs and Traditions

-According to the ancient traditions, Czechs should fast on 24th December until the first star appears on the sky.
+According to the ancient traditions, Czechs should fast on 24th December until the first star appears in the sky.
 Who manages to do that sees the so-called Golden Piglet (zlaté prasátko), which will grant him luck and money for the next year.

 People put notes and coins under their plates at the Christmas dinner.
 They believe that the money will grant them plenty and luck for the next year.

 Above the Christmas table, a mistletoe branch is hung.
 This custom should ensure the family's happiness and integrity.

 The leftovers from the Christmas dinner were in the past usually given to the animals in the barn, or thrown into water and fire.
 This should have protected the house from fires and floods.

 Watch this video on Youtube to learn more about Czech Christmas traditions from Janek Rubeš aka Honest Guy:

 How Do You Say Merry Christmas in the Czech